-- downloading and submission as a student's own work of essays obtained from the Internet; - purchase of essays from other students or commercial providers; - unacknowledged copying of essays, passages in essays or answers to problems from other students or from books or journals; - use of model answers that undergraduates do not have authorised access to prior to the submission of work; - false or misleading claims of incapacity intended to circumvent deadlines for the submission of work or to avoid sitting Collections; - false or misleading claims of computer, email, phone, and other technical failures or problems intended to circumvent deadlines for the submission of work or to avoid sitting Collections; - undeclared use of AI such as Chat GPT or similar: you should discuss with your Tutors any plans to make use of this technology to ensure that your preparation for University examinations is not compromised and that you do not risk an unfair means charge.
+- downloading and submission as a student's own work of essays obtained from the Internet; - purchase of essays from other students or commercial providers; - unacknowledged copying of essays, passages in essays or answers to problems from other students or from books or journals; - use of model answers that undergraduates do not have authorised access to prior to the submission of work; - false or misleading claims of incapacity intended to circumvent deadlines for the submission of work or to avoid sitting Collections; - false or misleading claims of computer, email, phone, and other technical failures or problems intended to circumvent deadlines for the submission of work or to avoid sitting Collections; - fabrication or falsification of research data, sources or results, - knowingly or recklessly assisting a student employing unfair means. - analogous forms of dishonesty &/or impropriety in the conduct of academic work. - undeclared use of AI such as Chat GPT or similar: you should discuss with your Tutors any plans to make use of this technology to ensure that your preparation for University examinations is not compromised and that you do not risk an unfair means charge.